 The ability of a child to regulate their own emotions and actions is associated with lower levels of anxiety and depression.
 Some children appear to develop this "effortful control,” or the ability to inhibit their instinctual response or reaction in favor of a less dominant response or reaction, regardless of parenting style and therefore have fewer symptoms of anxiety or depression.

-Children are more likely to show symptoms of anxiety and depression when their parents use high levels of guidance or who provide little scope for their child to develop independent action or freedoms.
+Children are more likely to show symptoms of anxiety and depression when their parents use high levels of guidance or provide little scope for their child to develop independent action or freedoms.
 This is the case even in children who show signs of effortful control.

 The capacity for children to regulate their own emotions and actions varies considerably.
-In children with low effortful control whose mothers provide structure but less autonomy, anxiety levels are low.
+In children with who demonstrate low levels of effortful control whose mothers provide structure but less autonomy, anxiety levels are low.
 This appears to counter the idea that all children need autonomy to learn how to adapt to challenges.

 In summary, children who have difficulties regulating their emotions and behaviors require and benefit from extra parental intervention.
-Children who have good levels of self-control have an increased risk of anxiety and depression if parents are over-controlling.
+Children who have good levels of self-control have an increased risk of anxiety and depression if parents are overcontrolling.